MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 1. Click **Check** and wait until results of the connectivity check are returned.
 Verify that the status is **Reachable**.
 Review the network path and note that the traffic was routed via **10.60.0.4**, assigned to the **az104-06-nic0** network adapter.

     > **Note**: This is expected, since the traffic between spoke virtual networks is now routed via the virtual machine located in the hub virtual network, which functions as a router.

+    > **Note**: You can use **Network Watcher** to view topology of the network.

 #### Task 5: Implement Azure Load Balancer